qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Topological editing
 ===================

+Apart from snapping options, the :guilabel:`Snapping options...`` dialog (:menuselection:`Project --> Snapping options) and the :guilabel:`Snapping` toolbar allow you to enable and disable some topological functionalities.

+..
+There, you can
-Besides layer-based snapping options, you can also define topological functionalities in the :guilabel:`Snapping options...` dialog in the :menuselection:`Settings` (or :menuselection:`File`) menu.
-Here, you can define |checkbox| :guilabel:`Enable topological editing`, and/or for polygon layers, activate the |checkbox| :guilabel:`Avoid overlap` option.
+ define |checkbox| :guilabel:`Enable topological editing`, and/or for polygon layers, activate the |checkbox| :guilabel:`Avoid overlap` option.

 .. index:: Shared polygon boundaries